johndimi/djFlixel/README.md

 ---

-### Global DJFLIXEL Helper Object
+### The Global DJFLIXEL Helper Object `D`

-djFlixel offers the Static Class **D** for accessing some minor objects and helpers.
+djFlixel offers the public static class `D.hx` for accessing some minor objects and helpers.
 It is available in the package `djFlixel.D`
 What is included in `D` :

 - `D.snd` : Offers some sound functions, like playing assets with only the short filename or setting predefined volumes for sounds